sairen-zr/METACRAFTERS_SOLIDITY/README.md

 # METACRAFTERS_SOLIDITY

 This is Solidity's final project.
 This simple program taught us how to create, mint, and burn tokens.
-The purpose of this program is to serve as a final challenge for everyone who is interested in learning and wants to get a feel for how Solidity works.
+The purpose of this program is to serve as a last challenge for everyone interested in learning and wanting to get a feel for how Solidity works.

 # DESCRIPTION

-This program is simply written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
-The contract has two functions that burn and mint the token you created.
-This program serves as a simple and straightforward challenge to Solidity programming and can be used as a reviewer for more complex projects in the future.
+This program is written in Solidity, a programming language for developing smart contracts on the Ethereum blockchain.
+The contract has two functions burn and mint the token you created.
+This program serves as a simple challenge to Solidity programming and can be used as a reviewer for more complex projects in the future.

 # GETTING STARTED